Everything on the tongue goes stunned bird.

 mocking birds, intoning every other voiced thing

-form dirt-slicked limbs of magnolias, until, distracted,
+from dirt-slicked limbs of magnolias, until, distracted,

 they tipped past the waxed leaves the sun makes silver of;